regorxxx/Playlist-Tools-SMP/README.md

 	* SMP Dynamic menus: tools are also available as main menu entries -if enabled-, which allows to bind them to keyboard shortcuts, toolbar buttons or executing them using command line.

 The menus are highly customizable.
 They are created on demand according to the selected tracks or current playlist, and many entries can be added, removed or edited to suit your needs.
 Also if some scripts are missing, the menu is rebuilt skipping those entries (letting you to install selectively what you need).

+[*] SQL database functionality from Random Pools will not be replicated since I consider it an inferior and user-inaccessible feature which may be easily replicated by other means.
+Advanced pools may be created using JSON presets, which allow to create really complex actions with different sources.
+It's not a matter of which implementation is "better"; so if you feel some functionality is missing (not replicable in conjuction with the other tools available), let me know. ;)

 ![pt_availablemenus](https://user-images.githubusercontent.com/83307074/176501175-2eb1af4d-92a2-4f54-96e4-36c60c4c0cb8.gif)